diegueins680/trader/README.md

 Web UI
 ------
 A TypeScript web UI lives in `haskell/web` (Vite + React).
 It talks to the REST API and visualizes signals/backtests (including the equity curve).
-The platform selector includes Coinbase (symbols use BASE-QUOTE like `BTC-USD`); API keys are stored per platform, but trading/live bot remain Binance-only.
+The platform selector includes Coinbase (symbols use BASE-QUOTE like `BTC-USD`); API keys are stored per platform, trading supports Binance + Coinbase spot, and the live bot remains Binance-only.
 When trading is armed, Long/Short positioning requires Futures market (the UI switches Market to Futures).
 Optimizer combos are clamped to API compute limits reported by `/health`.
 Optimizer combos only override Positioning when they include it; otherwise the current selection is preserved.